 The garden was founded as a place to enjoy the outdoors by inhabitants of West Berlin, who were cut off from countryside at the time.
 I love the idea that it remains a place for locals and travellers alike to enjoy a piece of nature close to the city.
 This is just another of those Germany day tours that’ll surprise you – this is why I love travelling here so much!

 Will you be heading on any of these tours from Berlin?
-Share your thoughts on the places I’ve suggested in the comments!
+Let me know what you think in the comments below!